parrt/cs652/lectures/functional-python.md

 ```
 * No side effects such as print statements, writing to the disk, launching missiles.
 Pure functional languages hide these things in creatures called monads.
 * Inverse of OO programming that sends messages (functions) between objects (state).
 Functional languages send state between functions as parameters and return values
 * Functions are first-class objects (C function pointers don't count).
-First-class objects can capture parameters and other stuff not just a function address.
+Moreover, these first-class objects are **closures** and can capture parameters and other stuff; they are not not just a function address.
 We can create new functions on-the-fly whereas everything is fixed/static in C.
 * Support for higher-order functions (functions can take functions as parameters and return functions)
 * Reliance on recursion instead of looping
-*

 ## Advantages